Bubbly Pet

 Miniature Pinscher Lifespan: How Long Do Miniature Pinscher Live?

 Miniature Pinschers are generally brilliant, smart, playful, and friendly dogs that love to hang around.
-Due to their mini sizes, they have a considerably longer lifespan than many other breeds, which makes them a perfect companion dog for families with kids and elderly.
+Due to their mini sizes, they have a considerably longer lifespan than many other breeds, which makes them a perfect companion dog for families with kids and the elderly.

 The average life expectancy of Miniature Pinschers is 12 to 16 years because of their little body and healthy gene pool.
 Due to their small size, they generally live more than the medium, large or jumbo size dogs.
 They are prone to some health problems such as Legg-Perthes Disease, Hypothyroidism, Progressive Retinal Atrophy (PRA), and some heart diseases.